Places to eat in Kudat, Sabah, Borneo

 As a Malaysian, we tend to have a soft spot on our own local food, especially the food from our hometown.
 My hometown is in Kudat, Sabah Borneo.
-So, if you are in Sabah Borneo right now, be sure to make your way to visit Kudat.
-Known to be the tip of Borneo Island that offers a spectacular sight of beaches.
+I am going to share the best places to eat in Kudat.
+So, if you are in Borneo right now, be sure to make your way to visit Kudat.
+Kudat is home to a beautiful beach location known as the tip of Borneo.
+If it’s not on your list of places to visit, it should be.

 Apart from focusing more on the iconic landmarks of Kudat, you should not miss out to taste the food there too!
 If you want to know more on Kudat, food is a great way to gain an understanding of the place and its people.
-Lucky for you, as a locals living in Kudat, here are my top food and places to eat that you should try it out in Kudat.
+Lucky for you, as a local living in Kudat, I’m going to give you an insider’s look at top food and places to eat in Kudat.

 Seafood Tomyam at Rainbow Herbs Restaurant